byflavor/Geo-Trivia/README.md

 # webtech
-Final Project
-Final project for my Web Technologies class that produces a functioning quiz website with multi-user login portal and question grading using PHP, mySQL, HTML, and JavaScript.
+Functioning quiz website with multi-user login portal and question grading using PHP, mySQL, HTML, and JavaScript.
+Pulls 10 random geography questions from a CSV/question bank and grades quiz.
+Provides customized study tab if user fails quiz.